-Back in middle-school, during the Cold War, my seventh grade “social studies” teacher, a liberal but a still patriotic liberal, was always fond of telling us that the United States, whatever its faults, was still better than the Soviet Union.
+Back in middle-school, during the Cold War, my fifth grade “social studies” teacher, a liberal but a still patriotic liberal, was always fond of telling us that the United States, whatever its faults, was still better than the Soviet Union.
 That Spring we went to see the film version of 1776, which a local theater ran every May.
 On the walk back to school, the teacher explained to us how 1776 demonstrated why democracy would triumph over communism.
 Communism was top down, stultified.
 Democracy was messy, improvisational.
 Communism needed censorship.
 Democracy needed free speech.

 Little did I know that the version of 1776 my patriotic 7th grade teacher had taken us on that pleasant Spring walk to go see had been censored and abridged by none other than Richard Nixon himself.
 The politics of 1776, which had been written by a staff writer at the Brill Building named Sherman Edwards and a Hollywood screenwriter named Peter Stone, can best be described at Gordon Wood meets Thomas Carlyle.
 John Adams, the liberal great man, towers over the rest of the Continental Congress.
 Thomas Jefferson and Ben Franklin are reduced to sidekicks.
 But it wasn’t Adams that Nixon objected to.
 It was his antagonist, John Dickinson, a sneering, reactionary who threatened to strangle the United States in its cradle.
 An Independent United States, Edwards and Stone are telling us, threatened to overthrow the “men of property” that John Dickinson represented.
 In one song, “Cool, Cool, Considerate Men,” he makes it explicit.

 “Don’t forget that most men without property would rather protect the possibility of becoming rich,” he says, “than face the reality of being poor.”